This post may contain affiliate links. See our affiliate disclosure for more.

 There has never been a bigger spotlight on the benefits of remote working than today.
 With the emergence of COVID-19 and its effects on the world, remote working may be a permanent feature of the global workplace.

 There is a phrase most people think about often: work-life balance.
-At some level, all working adults around the world over search for this balance.
+At some level, all working adults around the world search for this balance.
 We all want to earn a living while enjoying a fulfilling personal life.

 If you are looking for more autonomy at work, becoming a virtual assistant (VA) might be the best option for you.